thejcannon/resume/markdown/resume.md

 - Supported the entire engineering org in all things Build Engineering
 - Migrated our core build tooling from Bazel to Pants, resulting in:
   - **Minutes** saved on local and PR runs of the static analysis and test pipeline
-  - **Tens-of-thousands** of lines of BUILD metadata collapsing into hundreds
+  - Over **twenty thousand** of lines of BUILD metadata collapsed into 800
   - A better developer experience
 - Introduced several new static analysis tools to our toolkit to help catch issues early
 - Pioneered the ability to dockerize any file with: